 It's followed near immediately by Mood Whiplash, but Benedick and Beatrice finally admitting they love each other and Benedick's heartfelt "Come!
 Bid me do anything for thee."
 That is love.

 "I do love nothing in the world so well as you: is not that strange?"
 Sweetest declaration of love ever.

-Benedick may have cracked a few jokes at Hero's expense at the beginning...but when she's falsely accused at the altar he believes and supports her pretty much from the start, when even her own father starts cursing her.
+Benedick may have cracked a few jokes at Hero's expense at the beginning of the play...but when she's falsely accused at the altar he believes she's innocent and supports her pretty much from the start, when even her own father starts cursing her.
 When he challenges Claudio to a duel, he's not just doing it for Beatrice's sake but also because he's genuinely outraged at his friend's treatment of Hero.

 Something else worth noting is that in this situation, Benedict is taking Beatrice's (and Hero's) side and her word above Claudio's.
 This is actually one of the first cases in English literature that a guy takes his girlfriend's word over his buddies.
 Keep in mind that women were still technically property in that era and they were expected to be subordinate to the men in their lives (one of the theories of why Elizabeth didn't marry was she didn't want to be in a position where someone (i.e. her husband) would have power over her, which given the example her father made...).
 Benedict is treating Beatrice as an equal here.

 Also, in the Tate/Tennant production, throughout Leonato's rant, Benedick keeps moving in between Leonato and Hero in a clearly protective stance.
 He's not just supporting her innocence; he's placing himself in a position to physically protect her.

 Not only with Leonato.
 When Claudio grabs Hero's face, looking like he's going to hit her, Don Pedro has to hold Benedick back.

 From the 2012 Version